beyerenrico/url-to-markdown/README.md

 - `--max-crawl-pages <int>` Max pages to crawl if no sitemap found (default: 500)
 - `--verbose` Enable verbose logging

-If no sitemap is found automatically, the CLI will prompt you to:
+If no sitemap is found automatically, or a sitemap is found but contains 0 URLs, the CLI will prompt you to:
 1) crawl the site,
 2) enter a sitemap URL manually, or
 3) cancel.

+When you choose to crawl, a sitemap is generated from discovered pages and saved alongside your output.
+In separate-files mode, page files are saved under `OUTPUT_DIR/pages/`.

 ## Requirements